slowernews/wisdom-tldr/chapters/introduction.md

 ### On ambition

 <!--
 - The ultimate question: Do you want you son/daughter to date someone like you?
 - everything wants you when you want nothing
 - If you’re not trying to make money, what are you even doing?
 -->

-> *"The best thing about Elon Musk is that he makes me question if i'm thinking big enough with my life." (...)
+> *"The best thing about Elon Musk is that he makes me question if i’m thinking big enough with my life." (...)
-"I'm not going to be the most sucessful person on the planet, nor do I want to be.
+"I’m not going to be the most sucessful person on the planet, nor do I want to be.
 I just want to be the most successful version of myself while working the least hard possible."
 -- Naval Ravikant*

 Lying on death bed and regretting your life is the worst that can happen to you.
 The goal of life is contribution, not comfort.